 Over the past 17 years, we have learned that hosting a group of grieving young girls in an overnight camp environment, supported by dedicated, compassionate volunteer counselors dramatically impacts the lives of the girls who attend our programs.
 We have also learned that the mental health community underserves grieving girls, in particular teens, due to the long-term nature of grief.
 Our four-year Leaders in Training (LIT) program addresses this gap in services.

 Grieving girls often feel isolated and removed from the world of their peers.
 The Circle program gives girls tools and skills to cope with their losses and enables them to make lasting friendships with others who understand their losses.
 Circle is unique in its integration of age-appropriate grief activities into a traditional overnight camp program.

 Circle creates an environment that is safe, supportive and accepting so our campers can develop a healthy sense of self and lasting friendships with girls who understand their loss.
 Our highly specialized, age-appropriate grief programming, developed and implemented by a team of licensed social workers and psychologists, gives girls and teenagers the tools and skills to cope with their losses.

-Circle Camps for Grieving Children is a 501(c)(3) organization incorporated in 2002 in the Commonwealth of Pennsylvania
+Circle Camps is a 501(c)(3) organization incorporated in 2002 in the Commonwealth of Pennsylvania